beacagg/tomatodiseases/README.md

-# Project Title
+# Tomato Diseases

-Tomato Diseases
+CNNs and Deep Learning (Tensorflow) to classify tomato leaves with diseases.

 ## Getting Started